Vivaldi is a free web browser developed for Windows, OS X, and Linux. It's extremely customisable and designed with power users in mind.

 Also, page loading animations are available in the address bar.

-While Vivaldi is currently available gratis (without monetary charge), it is currently not libre (meaning that it does not allow users to view the source code used to create, to modify that code, or to redistribute modifications) and is therefore neither free nor open-source software.
+While Vivaldi is currently available gratis (without monetary charge), it is currently not fully libre (meaning that it does not allow users to view the source code used to create, to modify that code, or to redistribute modifications) and is therefore neither free nor open-source software.

 Con New and buggy